 Mitigation The Council has in place a range of mechanisms designed to secure feedback from local residents including the Performance Framework, a range of consultation events and the role of Elected Members as local champions.
 The Council has an active Partnerships Team and senior Members / Officers actively engage with other organisations serving the area.
 The Council's management structures are aligned to our key partnership arrangements.
 8 Governance Arrangements including Performance, Finance and Risk Management need to be maintained in order to continue to operate effectively in a rapidly changing environment.
 Adverse Impact upon Service Quality.
 Failure to deliver high quality services which address national and local priorities.
 Significant adverse reputational impact.
 3,4 12 2,4 8 Chief Financial Officer / Monitoring Officer Mitigation The Council has appropriate managerial arrangements in place supported by staff recruitment and training to ensure these risks are effectively managed.
 The Council has active Standards and Audit Committees which provide independent review of the Governance arrangements in the Council.
 The Annual Governance Report sets out an evidence based structured assessment of the operation of the Council's governance arrangements.
 9 Staff morale / Sickness Levels adversely affected as a result of the pace of change, tightening financial circumstances or external Deterioration in services to the public and loss of productivity.
 Loss of key staff / increased sickness levels.
 Increased pressure on other members of staff.
 Loss of 'goodwill.'
 3,4 12 3,3 9 SAMT / Asst Director HR circumstances.

-- The Council operates in line with the independent IIP standards and HR 'good practice' to help ensure current staff are well managed and motivated. - The staff has a range of communication mechanisms in place to ensure staff engagement with the Council's agenda. - The Council has reduced its emphasis of securing savings through vacancy management and seeks to bring in 'agency staff' etc as required. - While the Council cannot control external circumstances it has continued to work with staff to mitigate the impact of these on individual employees.
+The Council opera managed and moti ates in line with the independent IIP stand lards and HR 'good pra actice' to help ensure current staff are well The staff has a ran nge of communication mechanisms in place e to ensure staff engage ement with the Council 's agenda.
+The Council has reduced its emphasis of securing savings through vacancy management and seeks to bring in 'agency staff' etc as required.
+While the Council individual employe cannot control external circumstances it hees. nas continued to work v vith staff to mitigate th e impact of these on 10 Failure to have in Profile of safeguarding is poor 4,4, 16 2,4, 8 SAMT/Political place robust, comprehensive and up to date policies and procedures for Staff and members do not know what safeguarding is and their role within it Leadership safeguarding children and uarding • Staff and members do not know vulnerable adults.
+Staff and members do not know how to report it and to who?
+Lack of public confidence in Council policies plans and staff Reputational damage Potential significant harm to individuals resulting from abuse and neglect of Children and/or Vulnerable Adults possibly leading to personal harm, injury and death The Council has in place up to date policies for safeguarding both Children and Vulnerable Adults.
+These policies are aligned to DCC policies which in turn are in line with legislation, regulation and statutory duties placed on Local Authorities.
+The Council has in place and maintain systems of working practice to safeguard children and vulnerable adults at Council activities and those who receive Council services.
+Staff recognised as appropriate to do, are DBS/CRB checked All staff receive mandatory safeguarding training Safeguarding is widely promoted and embedded throughout the organisation with all staff being issued with a wallet sized